 Box Office & Patron Services Manager

 Amy has worked as an educator, bookseller, camp counselor, and Pirate Store employee.
-Amy is also a founding member of the San Francisco Neo-Futurists, an ensemble of writer/performer/directors best known for their weekly, on-going, ever-changing production, The Infinite Wrench.
-Working for Shotgun Players means she now officially spends about 90% of her waking time around theatre.
-You can check out Amy's work with the Neos at sfneofuturists.com.
+Amy is also a founding member of the San Francisco Neo-Futurists, an ensemble of writers/performers/directors best known for their weekly, ongoing, ever-changing production, The Infinite Wrench

-Shokai has worked on a variety of Bay Area causes including Jewish philanthropy, environmental conservation, health care, visual arts, and the performing arts.
+Shokai has worked on a variety of Bay Area causes including Jewish philanthropy, environmental conservation, healthcare, visual arts, and the performing arts.
 Shokai moved to San Francisco from the North Carolina swamps in 2004 to study conceptual art and performance at the San Francisco Art Institute.
-They are passionate about design strategy as a means to investigate why we value the causes we care about.
+They are passionate about uncovering the many reasons we value causes through design strategy.
 In their spare time, they paint, draw, and make handcrafted perfumes.

-Leigh Rondon-Davis is Shotgun’s resident ‘gal about town’.
-At Shotgun, Leigh is a frequent Production Assistant (Heart Shaped Nebula, The Rover, The Village Bike, CAUGHT, and The Events), Front of House staff, Make a Difference Program Coordinator, 2017 season Champagne Reading Series Co-Coordinator, and, most recently, one of Shotgun’s newest (and youngest) Company Members.
+), front of house staff, Make a Difference program coordinator, 2017 season Champagne Reading Series co-coordinator, and, most recently, one of Shotgun’s newest (and youngest) company members.
 When Leigh isn’t running frantically around the Ashby Stage, she works at Magic Theatre in San Francisco and Ubuntu Theater Project in Oakland.
-Leigh attended Wellesley College and was a member of Laney College’s Fusion Theatre Project; she is a performer, visual artist, dramaturg, and playwright.
+Leigh attended Wellesley College and was a member of Laney College’s Fusion Theatre Project.
+She is a performer, visual artist, dramaturg, and playwright.

-Daniel is a music director, pianist, and vocal coach specializing in opera and musical theater.
-Daniel believes revolutionaries need theater, and theater needs to be revolutionary.
+Daniel is a music director, pianist, and vocal coach specializing in opera and musical theater and would love to talk to you about theatre.

 A graduate of the National Theatre Drama School, Trish has been an actor since the 1980s.
 Her first Shotgun show was in 1998, and she became involved with casting not long after.
 Previously, she studied psychology at the University of Melbourne, was a top-rating radio announcer in Australia, spent several years working in Europe, and worked as an executive recruiter in the Bay Area.
 She still coaches professionals on communication skills, teaches acting at ACT and offers her own workshops on developing powerful communication skills, using a mix of techniques and theatre games to create opportunities for self-discovery.